 Zoetis.
 In December 2012, we signed an agreement with Pfizer Inc. relating to Zoetis Inc. (formerly the animal health business unit of Pfizer Inc.) pursuant to which we are now managing all cryogenic shipments of Zoetis' key poultry vaccines.
-Under this arrangement, we provide on-site logistics personnel and our Cryoportal[®] Logistics Management Platform to manage shipments from the Zoetis manufacturing site in the United States to domestic customers as well as various international distribution centers.
+Under this arrangement, we provide on-site logistics personnel and our Cryoportal® Logistics Management Platform to manage shipments from the Zoetis manufacturing site in the United States to domestic customers as well as various international distribution centers.
 The Company manages Zoetis' total fleet of shippers used for this purpose, including liquid nitrogen shippers.
 In July 2013, the Agreement was amended to expand Cryoport's scope to manage all logistics of Zoetis' key frozen poultry vaccine to all Zoetis' international distribution centers as well as all domestic shipments.
 In October 2013, the Agreement was further amended to further expand Cryoport's role to include the logistics management for a second poultry vaccine.
-In September 2015 and May 2018, the Agreement was further amended and extended through March 2019, subject to certain termination and extension provisions.
-We are currently in discussions with Zoetis to further extend and amend the agreement.
+In April 2019, the Agreement was amended and extended through March 2022, subject to certain termination and extension provisions.

 Novartis.
-In May 2017, we signed an agreement with Novartis Inc. to manage the global clinical and commercial shipments of its CAR-T cell therapies, including the commercial launch of CAR-T cell therapy, Kymriah[®] (CTL019), for children and young adults with B-cell ALL that is refractory or has relapsed at least twice.
-On August 30, 2017 Novartis received from the FDA the first ever CAR-T cell approval for the first indication of Kymriah[®].
-Subsequently on May 1, 2018 the FDA approved Kymriah[®] for the treatment for adult patients with relapsed/refractory DLBCL.
-Following the U.S. approvals, on August 27, 2018 the EU approved Kymriah[®] for both ALL and DLBCL, Canadian approval on September 6, 2018, and Australian approval on December 20, 2018.
-Most recently, in April 2019, Kymriah[®] received approval from the Japanese regulator authority.
-Novartis has treated patients in 11 countries and has over 500 employees dedicated to the support of Kymriah[®].
-Under our agreement with Novartis, Cryoport provides cryogenic packaging and shipping using its Cryoport Express[®] Shippers, monitoring using its SmartPak IITM Condition Monitoring System technology and communications and information recording using its Cryoportal[®] Logistics Management Platform to manage shipments from the Novartis manufacturing sites to their clinical and commercial sites for patient administration globally.
+In May 2017, we signed an agreement with Novartis Inc. to manage the global clinical and commercial shipments of its CAR-T cell therapies, including the commercial launch of CAR-T cell therapy, KYMRIAH® (CTL019), for children and young adults with B-cell ALL that is refractory or has relapsed at least twice.
+On August 30, 2017 Novartis received from the FDA the first ever CAR-T cell approval for the first indication of KYMRIAH®.
+Subsequently on May 1, 2018 the FDA approved KYMRIAH® for the treatment for adult patients with relapsed/refractory DLBCL.
+Following the U.S. approvals, on August 27, 2018 the EU approved KYMRIAH® for both ALL and DLBCL, Canadian approval on September 6, 2018, and Australian approval on December 20, 2018.
+Most recently, in April 2019, KYMRIAH® received approval from the Japanese regulator authority.
+Novartis has treated patients in 11 countries and has over 500 employees dedicated to the support of KYMRIAH®.
+Under our agreement with Novartis, Cryoport provides cryogenic packaging and shipping using its Cryoport Express® Shippers, monitoring using its SmartPak IITM Condition Monitoring System technology and communications and information recording using its Cryoportal® Logistics Management Platform to manage shipments from the Novartis manufacturing sites to their clinical and commercial sites for patient administration globally.

 Kite/Gilead.
-In July 2017, we signed an agreement with Kite Pharmaceuticals Inc. (a Gilead company) to manage the clinical and commercial shipments of its CAR-T cell therapy, Yescarta[®] (Axicabtagene Ciloleucel).
-On October 18, 2017, Yescarta[®] became the first CAR-T therapy approved by the FDA for the treatment of adult patients with relapsed or refractory large B-cell lymphoma.
-Additionally, Yescarta[®] received EU approval on August 27, 2018 for relapsed/refractory DLBCL and PMBCL.
-As of January 31, 2019, Kite had 68 cancer centers authorized to treat patients in the United States and 12 certified in the EU.
-Through these centers over 700 patients have been treated with Yescarta[®].
-Under our agreement with Kite, Cryoport provides cryogenic packaging and shipping using its Cryoport Express[®] Shippers, monitoring using its SmartPak IITM Condition Monitoring System technology and communications and information recording using its Cryoportal[®] Logistics Management Platform to manage shipments from the Kite manufacturing sites to their clinical and commercial sites of patient administration globally.
+In July 2017, we signed an agreement with Kite Pharmaceuticals Inc. (a Gilead company) to manage the clinical and commercial shipments of its CAR-T cell therapy, YESCARTA® (Axicabtagene Ciloleucel).
+On October 18, 2017, YESCARTA® became the first CAR-T therapy approved by the FDA for the treatment of adult patients with relapsed or refractory large B-cell lymphoma.
+Additionally, YESCARTA® received EU approval on August 27, 2018 for relapsed/refractory DLBCL and PMBCL.
+As of the end of the second quarter, Kite had 120 certified centers authorized to treat patients globally.
+Through these centers over 700 patients have been treated with YESCARTA®.
+Under our agreement with Kite, Cryoport provides cryogenic packaging and shipping using its Cryoport Express® Shippers, monitoring using its SmartPak IITM Condition Monitoring System technology and communications and information recording using its Cryoportal® Logistics Management Platform to manage shipments from the Kite manufacturing sites to their clinical and commercial sites of patient administration globally.